Dravido-Korean languages

 Dravido-Koreanic, sometimes Dravido-Koreo-Japonic, is an abandoned proposal linking the Dravidian languages to Korean and (in some versions) to Japanese.

+History

 A genetic link between the Dravidian languages and Korean was first hypothesized by Homer B. Hulbert in 1905.
 In Susumu Ōno's book The Origin of the Japanese Language (1970), he proposed a layer of Dravidian (specifically Tamil) vocabulary in both Korean and Japanese.
-Morgan E. Clippinger gave a detailed comparison of Korean and Dravidian vocabulary in his article "Korean and Dravidian: Lexical Evidence for an Old Theory" (1984), but there has been little interest in the idea since the 1980s.
+Morgan E. Clippinger gave a detailed comparison of Korean and Dravidian vocabulary in his article "Korean and Dravidian: Lexical Evidence for an Old Theory" (1984).

+Historically, the Samguk yusa describes Heo Hwang-ok, who was the first queen of Geumgwan Gaya—a statelet of the Kaya confederacy—as coming from Ayuta in India.
+Despite the name "Ayuta" not being properly attested, in recent times, some attribute the kingdom to southern India though it is still debated.
+According to historian Byung-mo Kim in 2011, the Kingdom of Karak (Geumgwan Gaya) of King Suro was named after an old Dravidian word meaning "fish".
+However, Kim later changed his stance after discovering that the fish worshipping culture started from ancient Babylon and not India in 2018.
+In addition, historians such as Kwang-soo Lee and Hwa-seob Song argue that due to the Samguk yusa being compiled in the 12th century and containing many mythical narratives surrounding Queen Heo, it is not considered as strong evidence based on facts, unlike the Samguk sagi.
+According to Geo-ryong Lee, hypothetically, limited contact with Dravidian culture through trade may have introduced Indian elements to Kaya through the Silk Road where Dravido-related words were introduced.

+However, the theory is left abandoned by linguists since the 1980s due to the lack of evidence and enthusiasm within the Korean academia with many favoring other more widely accepted theories (such as the Koreanic family theory, Japonic-Koreanic theory or the Macro-Altaic theory) over the Dravido-Korean theory.

 Recognition of language similarities

 Similarities between the Dravidian languages and Korean were first noted by French missionaries in Korea.
 In 1905, Homer B. Hulbert wrote a comparative grammar of Korean and Dravidian in which he hypothesized a genetic connection between the two.
 According to Hulbert, the endings of many names of ancient settlements of southern Korea could be traced to Dravidian words.

-Later, Susumu Ōno caused a stir in Japan with his theory that Tamil constituted a lexical stratum of both Korean and Japanese, which was widely publicized in the following years but was quickly abandoned.
-However, Clippinger applied the comparative method systematically to Middle Korean forms and reconstructed Dravidian forms.
-Ki-Moon Leef, Professor Emeritus at Seoul National University, argued in 2011 that Clippinger's conclusion should be revisited.
+Later, Susumu Ōno caused controversy in Japan with his theory that Tamil constituted a lexical stratum of both Korean and Japanese, which was widely publicized in the following years, but was quickly abandoned.

-The Samguk yusa describes Heo Hwang-ok, who was the first queen of Geumgwan Gaya—a statelet of the Gaya confederacy—as coming from Ayuta in India.
-Since the Samguk yusa was compiled in the 12th century, and contains mythical narratives, it is not strong evidence.
-However, contact with Tamil merchants and a limited inflow of immigrants may have influenced the formation of the Gaya confederacy.
-According to the historian Kim Byung-ho, the Karak Kingdom of King Suro was named after an old Dravidian word meaning 'fish'.
+Ki-Moon Lee, an emeritus professor at Seoul National University, stated in 2011 that Clippinger, who applied the comparative method systematically to Middle Korean forms and reconstructed Dravidian forms, and his conclusion should be revisited, but maintained his attitude towards the theory as "abandoned (사장되었다)".